ArenKDesai/Aren-s-Notes/graphics lec.md

 We can make **light maps** that mimic the effects of shadowing, and the actual object pretends that light is coming from all directions.
 We can also make **material property maps** that allow us to customize what parts of an object have certain details.

 An important notion when faking lighting (and reflections) is **sky boxes**.
 This is using a texture (usually the sky but it doesn't have to be) to place a giant cube around the user, and *moving that cube along with the user*.
 Not moving the cube with the user would be a fake sky box.
-This notion can be used to place boxes around reflecting objects to
+This notion can be used to place boxes around reflecting objects to fake reflection.
+This is called **environment mapping**.
+This allows us to paint the ou